sindhuja184/books/READMe.md

 A **production-grade backend system** using FastAPI, PostgreSQL, Redis, and Celery.
 Built with modern software practices, security standards, and deployment readiness.
 ---

-## 📌 Why This Project Matters for Placements

 This backend demonstrates:

 - FastAPI (async Python framework)